avilleret/Gem-wiki/How-to-build-Gem-in-Microsoft-Windows.md

 You need the *QuickTime SDK for Windows*:
 [https://developer.apple.com/quicktime/](https://developer.apple.com/quicktime/)
-(you need an Apple Developper account to download it...).
+(you need an Apple Developer account to download it...).

 If you install it in the default location ("`C:\Program Files`") you don't need to adjust any path.